arif98741/nagadApi/readme.md

 ```bash
 composer require arif98741/nagad-api
 ```

-# Stage 1

 # env setup
-copy all necessary data and replace using nagad provided data
+copy all necessary data to your <strong>.env</strong> file and replace using provided credentials by Nagad.
+Below given data are dummy and those have no meaning at all.

 ```bash